KateBu/bot-1.3/README.md

 - DB folder - the Handle module inside contains the Handle data type, which consists of three functions for communicating to a database: findUser (for looking up a user in the DB), addUSer (for inserting a new user into DB) and updateUser (for updating the number of repetitions for a user).The Handle module also has a 'new' functions (for creating IO Handle).
 There are two modules in <b> Database </b> folder here.
 It consists of Functions module (functions for connecting to a DB) and Queries module (contains the queries to a DB).
 - ServiceHandle folder - contains Structs module (SHandle data type combines API Handle and DB Handle, the module also provides the 'new' function for creating IO SHandle) and Functions module (contains getters for API Handle and DB Handle functions).
 <p><b>SHandle</b> module here exports constructors and functions for the services described above. </p>

+#### TextMessages
+<p> TextMessages folder contains all the text messages used in the project.
+The folder contains the following modules: </p>

+- LoggerMessages - the module exports all the different text messages for logging (from LoggerMessages folder here).
+- ParseFailMessage - the module contains a message for parseFail function
+- RepeatCommandMessages - the module contains some text messages user gets when sends /repeat command

 ## What the bot can do